-Emma Thompson also stars, and plays Cruella’s boss – and essentially becomes the reason for her villain journey.
+Emma Thompson also stars, playing Cruella's boss - and essentially becomes the reason for her villain journey.
 The actress is no stranger to Disney live-action remakes, having already portrayed Mrs Potts in Beauty and the Beast.

-Paul Walter Hauser and Joel Fry have also been confirmed.
-Emily Beacham, Joel Fry, Kirby Howell-Baptiste and Mark Strong are also confirmed.
+Meanwhile Paul Walter Hauser and Joel Fry star as Horace and Jasper, while Emily Beacham, Kirby Howell-Baptiste and Mark Strong are also in the cast.

-Disney has officially announced that the new project will be “a live-action prequel feature film following a young Cruella de Vil.”
-The origin story will be set in the early 1980s and have a “punk vibe”, according to The Hollywood Reporter.
+As described by Disney, the film “a live-action prequel feature film following a young Cruella de Vil”.
+The origin story is set in the early 1980s and has a "punk vibe".

-We now have a synopsis too describing it as “an all-new live-action feature film about the rebellious early days of one of cinemas most notorious – and notoriously fashionable – villains, the legendary Cruella de Vil.”
+The full synopsis describes it as "an all-new live-action feature film about the rebellious early days of one of cinemas most notorious – and notoriously fashionable – villains, the legendary Cruella de Vil."

 "Cruella, which is set in 1970s London amidst the punk rock revolution, follows a young grifter named Estella, a clever and creative girl determined to make a name for herself with her designs.
 She befriends a pair of young thieves who appreciate her appetite for mischief, and together they are able to build a life for themselves on the London streets.
 One day, Estella’s flair for fashion catches the eye of the Baroness von Hellman, a fashion legend who is devastatingly chic and terrifyingly haute, played by Emma Thompson.
 But their relationship sets in motion a course of events and revelations that will cause Estella to embrace her wicked side and become the raucous, fashionable and revenge-bent Cruella."